Take Control of Incontinence, Prolapse, and Other Pelvic Floor Disorders

 One in 4 women over age 20 experience pelvic floor disorders (PFD).
-Learn more about the treatments that can help you overcome the frustrating and life-altering symptoms.
+Learn more about the treatments that can help you take control frustrating and life-altering symptoms.

-One in 4 women over age 20 experience a pelvic floor disorder (PFD)—a condition that results from weakening muscles, ligaments and connective tissue in the pelvic floor.
-The symptoms of PFD can be embarrassing, frustrating and life altering, but treatment options continue to expand and improve so you don’t just have “to deal with it.”
+One in 4 women over age 20 experience a pelvic floor disorder (PFD).
+This condition results from weakening muscles, ligaments, and connective tissue in the pelvic floor.
+The symptoms of PFD can be embarrassing, frustrating, and life-altering, but effective treatment options continue to expand and improve.

 What are pelvic floor disorders?

-Factors that increase pressure on the pelvic floor, such as obesity, constipation, straining with bowel movements and heavy lifting, increase the risk of developing a PFD.
-Cigarette smoking is another risk factor because it weakens connective tissue throughout the body.
+Several factors can increase pressure on the pelvic floor putting you at risk for developing a PFD, including obesity, constipation, straining during bowel movements, and heavy lifting.
+Smoking is another risk factor that can weaken connective tissue throughout the body.

-These are 3 of the most common PFDs.
+Here are three of the most common PFDs:

 Pelvic organ prolapse